COMSATS University Islamabad: Sahiwal

 The Sahiwal campus situated at Sahiwal was formally inaugurated in September 2007.
 It has 7 academic departments and 10 other services departments.
 It has 3800 students from different departments.

 Virtual Campus

 The CUI virtual campus was established in July 2008 and started its regular functions in January 2012.
 The campus was established in offices, laboratories, and studios located in Islamabad having approximately 20,000 sq. ft. of covered area.
 State-of-the-art servers, dedicated PERN (Pakistan Educational Research Network) bandwidth, as well as the latest audiovisual equipment, was acquired to set up laboratories, studios, and a data center.
 The virtual campus started its first academic session in Fall 2012 offering four undergraduate level degree programs in computer science and management science subjects.
 The Virtual Campus was stalled in 2016 due to an absence of a Virtual Education Policy by the Higher Education Commission of Pakistan.

 Academics

 The university is offering undergraduate and graduate programs in different disciplines, different programs available at different campuses.

 Undergraduate programs

-COMSATS offers undergraduate programs for BS and bachelors degrees.
+COMSATS offers undergraduate programs for BS and bachelor's degrees.